quiltdata/t4/docs/Technical Reference.md

 ## Deploying the T4 Catalog on AWS

-The following instructions use CloudFormation to install T4 on a bucket in your AWS account.
+The following instructions use Cloudformation to deploy T4 services to your private AWS account.

 <!--
 ### Known limitations